zaiisao/Documentation/en/cloud-recording/cloud_recording_composite_mode.md

 ## Considerations

-If you record only video (no audio) or both video and audio, Agora Cloud Recording generates a black video file for a Web user who does not send any video stream.
+- If you record only video (no audio) or both video and audio, Agora Cloud Recording generates a black video file for any Web user who does not send any video stream.
+- If a user stops sending streams or leaves the channel during a recording session, the recording service fills the region of that user with the color of the canvas.